Skip to content

 return r | std::views::filter([](int x) { return x > 1; });

-Ranges involve a lot of templates, and compiler error messages can span dozens of lines.
-When you run into issues:
+Ranges involve a large number of templates, so compiler error messages can span dozens of lines.
+When you encounter issues:

 If you encounter strange compilation errors, first verify your compiler version: